kevinclcn/binlogcat/README.md

 # MySQL binlog cat tool

-The minimum go version required is go1.11.
+The minimum version of go required is go1.11.
 The one who use lower version of go should use vgo to build the project.

 ## Introduction